 A lot can change over the course of a decade, and when it comes to student loan debt, most of that change has been in the negative direction.

-According to a Bloomberg report, the nation’s student loan debt total has more than doubled since 2009, when it was $675 million.
+According to a Bloomberg report, the nation’s student loan debt total has more than doubled since 2009, when it was $675 billion.
 Now, that figure has ballooned to $1.52 trillion in 2019.